-- Can be used for introduction of concepts, review or clarification of concepts, or in place of or in conjunction with lab activities. - ILDs on most topics are available in the Interactive Lecture Demonstrations book published by Wiley (on your flash drives). - And you can develop your own ILDs, or break down cherished lecture demonstrations into more digestible steps of ILD sequences.
+- Can be used for introduction, review or clarification of concepts, or in conjunction with lab activities. - ILDs on most topics are available in the Interactive Lecture Demonstrations book. - And you can develop your own ILDs, or break down cherished lecture demonstrations into more digestible steps of ILD sequences.
 (But these are not easy to do!!!)